Infographic Resume Templates

 You can get creative with your header font, but use a simple and readable one for the rest.

-Do not use more than 2-3 different fonts.
+Don't use more than 2 to 3 different fonts.
 You can use one font for the headings and another for the rest of the content.

 The choice of font will depend on the industry.
 For example, the tech industry prefers sleek and minimalist sans-serif fonts.
 More traditional industry recruiters would appreciate fonts such as Arial or Lato.
 Take a look at other resume examples in your industry, and even at corporate websites and documents.

-The font size should be 11-12 but not less than 10 and the headings should be between 14 and 18.
+The font size should be 11 to 12 pts. but not less than 10 and the headings should be between 14 and 18 pts.

 Colors

 The use of colors on an infographic resume should be moderate.
-Do not use more than 3-4 different colors.
+Don't use more than 3 to 4 different colors.
 Blue and green are good options.
 Try to use lighter backgrounds and darker fonts so that the text is readable.
 Remember that readability is very important.
-The resume is not a painting, it should still be a document that gives information to your potential employers.
+The resume isn't a painting, so it needs to be a document that gives information to your potential employers.

 Layout

-Choose a layout that will make your resume easy to read.
+Choose a layout that'll make your resume easy to read.
 You can be creative and use infographics, but try to keep the usual arrangement of the sections.
-There is a reason why resumes do not start with the Interests section, for example.
+There's a reason why resumes don't start with the Interests section, for example.

-The truth is that the recruiter will spend just a few seconds deciding if you are a good candidate before he or she moves to the next resume.
-For this reason, the Summary section, which is a condensed version of the whole document, is one of the most important ones.
+The truth is that the recruiter will spend just a few seconds deciding if you're a good match before they move on to the next resume.
+For this reason, the summary section, which is a condensed version of the whole document, is one of the most important ones.

 Professional HRs agree that the most important information should be in the first one-third of the document.

-The Header is where everything starts.
+The header is where everything starts.
 You have to include your name, address, phone number, email, and social media accounts there.
 On an infographic resume, you could use a background image for the header that is either typical for the industry or says something specific about you.
-To achieve better readability, you can use filters and mute the colors of the header image.
-You can also use highlight color for the text to make it more readable.
+To achieve better readability, you can use filters and mute the colors on the header image.
+You can also use highlighting color within the text to make it more readable.

-Make a statement with your name using a font size of 14-20.
+Make a statement with your name using a font size of 14 to 20 pts.
 Add honorifics if you have such.

-Use professional email.
+Use a professional email.
 Preferably a modern free service such as Gmail.
-If you are still in university or a fresh graduate, you can use your university email if you think it will add prestige.
-A professional email should look like this:
+If you're still at university or have just graduated, you can use your university email if you think it'll add prestige.
+A professional email should look something like this:

 - richard.johnsons@gmail.com